 - Zero Entry Barriers: Small artisans don’t need massive technical teams.
 Local Farmer Producer Organizations (FPOs) and Self-Help Groups (SHGs) act as aggregators on the network.

 - Lower Commissions: Traditional platforms charge 20-35% in referral fees and commissions.
-ONDC’s unbundled nature brings this down significantly, ensuring more “rupees per product” reach the artisan’s bank account.
+ONDC’s unbundled nature brings this down significantly.

 - Data Sovereignty: Artisans own their data.
-Their reputation and ratings are portable across the network, rather than being locked into a single private platform.
+Their reputation and ratings are portable across the network.

-How it Works: A Guide for Rural Entrepreneurs
+How it Works: A Step-by-Step Guide for Rural Entrepreneurs

 From Bargaining to Price Realization

-Digital price realization ensures that the artisan is compensated for the labor, heritage, and authenticity of the product, rather than just the raw material cost.
+Digital price realization ensures the artisan receives fair compensation for the labor, heritage, and authenticity embedded in every product.

 | Feature | Traditional E-commerce | ONDC Network |